 How does it work?

+Yes!
+Tablo is a great place for readers to discover new stories.
 To readers, Tablo is a never-ending library of new stories from authors around the world.
 You'll find new writers sharing their books for the first time and established writers workshopping future novels in the same place.
 You can even browse through a growing collection of classic novels, interviews with authors, first chapters from contemporary novels and even deleted scenes from your favourite books.

-Beyond books, we're also building Tablo into an ecosystem that can connect you with great writing communities and literary organisations, like libraries, schools and traditional publishers.
+Beyond books, we're also building Tablo into an ecosystem that can connect you with great writing communities and literary organisations, like libraries, universities and traditional publishers.
 This is new, and it's a part of our vision for the future of the industry.
 We're working to create a home online where any writer can share their story, connect with readers and achieve real things with their writing.

 Who made Tablo?

 Tablo was started by a young Australian author, Ash Davies, back in 2013.
 He was writing his own book whilst studying at university and struggled to get it published.
 As a blogger Ash was so used to this experience where you could write something, click a publishing button and connect with readers.
 Publishing his book was so complicated that, after months of dealing with eBook files, ISBNs, agents, bookstores and rejections, he almost gave up.
 Instead, he started Tablo.

 The genesis was that publishing a book should be as easy as publishing a blog, and that every author should have the ability to connect with their reader.
 Today Tablo is a small team of book-lovers spread throughout Australia.
 We want to change the publishing industry by giving every author the chance to be heard.

 Why does Tablo exist?